Status

 - Drivers traveling through the affected areas should expect delays, reduce speed, and use caution.

-Coming soon - Expected Spring 2026
+Coming Soon, Spring and Summer 2026

 - National Grid will continue utility relocation on the south side of the Merrimack River along Middlesex Street.